spencerclingo/startup/README.md

-# Your startup name here
+# DayFlow

 [My Notes](notes.md)

-A brief description of the application here.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+This web app will allow anyone to login and plan out their day, as well as invite their friends to participate in events!

-> [!NOTE]
+[//]: # (> [!NOTE])

->  This is a template for your startup application.
+[//]: # (>  This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.
+Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.)

-> [!NOTE]
+[//]: # (> [!NOTE])

->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+[//]: # (>  If you are not familiar with Markdown then you should review the [documentation]&#40;https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax&#41; before continuing.)

 ## 🚀 Specification Deliverable